10 ways to get more people to read your non profit email newsletter

 8. People are not thinking about you all day, every day.
 Even though that would be nice.

-Remind people who you are and why they subscribed.
-In the footer of your newsletter – include text that says something like ‘Thank you for being a part of our efforts to help sustain the whatever it is we’re trying to sustain’.
+In your non profit email newsletter, remind people who you are and why they subscribed.
+In the footer of your newsletter, include text that says something like, “Thank you for being a part of our efforts to help sustain [whatever it is we’re trying to sustain].”
 People may forget what the core of the organization is with the new stories and initiatives that keep popping up in each newsletter.

 9. Ask people what they want to hear about.